RommelTJ/SoftwareDesignerMindset/04_BonusMaterial/04_HowToDoGreatCodeReviews.md

   * Getting a junior developer to think about the software design is difficult.
     * Help them understand the impact of their change.
     * How easy something is to change.
+* If you don't understand code during a review, ask them to explain it.
+Be transparent about it.
+  * Ignoring it is not useful.